mixerapi/mixerapi-dev/plugins/collection-view/README.md

 ### MixerApi.CollectionView.beforeSerialize

-The event contains the Serializer as the subject and the `type` of data (i.e. "xml" or "json") and is dispatched just before serialization.
+The event contains the Serializer as the subject and the `$type` of data (i.e. "xml" or "json") and is dispatched just before serialization.

 ```php